-where N_1 is the number of points in the first distribution and N_2 is the number of points in the second distribution (Press et al. 1992).
+where $N_1$ is the number of points in the first distribution and $N_2$ is the number of points in the second distribution (Press et al. 1992).
 The closer the value of p is to 1, the more probable it is that the two distributions come from the same population.

-pCLAMP Software supports both "one-dimensional" and "two-dimensional" K-S tests.
-In the case of the one-dimensional test, the values of the data samples that are to be compared are not altered prior to the application of the test.
+The pCLAMP software supports both one-dimensional and two-dimensional K-S tests.
+For the one-dimensional test, the values of the data samples that are to be compared are not altered prior to the application of the test.
 One simply selects two different sets of data and applies the K-S statistic.
 In the case of the two-dimensional test, the data from the two populations are binned into a cumulative histograms (either fixed or variable width), and the binned distributions are subsequently evaluated using both the x values (bin widths) and y values (bin counts).